Programming in Java™

 LaMa4J is a set of Java classes that implement a number of lattices and lattice operations.

-UbiCrawler is a scalable, fault-tolerant and fully distributed web crawler.
-UbiCrawler is not publicly available, but we distributesome of its fundamental classes.
+BUbiNG is a high-performance, scalable, fault-tolerant and fully distributed web crawler.

 Programming on UN*X